TEfjLONjDON/home-assistant.io/source/_components/alarm_control_panel.markdown

 ha_release: 0.7.3
 ---

-Home Assistant can give you an interface with is similar to a classic alarm system.
+Home Assistant can give you an interface witch is similar to a classic alarm system.